konrad43/movie-api/README.md

 GET /top:

-Should return top movies already present in the database ranking based on a number of comments added to the movie.
+Should return top movies already present in the database ranking based on a number of comments added to the movie in the specified date range.

+Query param format: {'date': <YYYY-MM-DD>}

 Movies with the same number of comments should have the same position in the ranking.